OmnipotentLabs/communeaisetup/README.md

 ```
 *If you see a message regarding **libcuda.so**, you can ignore this.
 It is just a warning.*

-- Let's continue the setup, now we need to install pip
+- Let's continue the setup, now we need to install pip.

 ```sh
 sudo apt install -y python3-pip